Mexican beach resort tries to lure tourists back in the midst of the pandemic

 Across the country, government officials, tourism leaders and business owners are trying to lure Mexicans and foreigners.
 The city of Acapulco tried to attract millennials with an advertisement that was widely criticized as inappropriate.

 “There are no rules.
 Eat what you want.
 Have fun during the day, the night and in the wee hours.
-Wear what you want.” the ad said.
+Wear what you want,” the ad said.
 “Relax on your own or with company.
 Redefine yourself and share your craziness.”

 The ad was quickly pulled.